 It was our Big Story from Sunday: The largest passenger boat on the Upper Mississippi River — Moline's Celebration Belle — has a new calling.
 As the vessel heads downstream from its home port for the first cruises of the season, passengers are getting something many didn't expect: They find themselves smack in the middle, literally, of a billion-dollar spectacle on the water.

-For three months this past summer, Quad-City Times photographers Kevin Schmidt and Andy Abeyta and reporter Jack Cullen explored a 400-mile re…
+For three months in the summer of 2017, Quad-City Times photographers Kevin Schmidt and Andy Abeyta and reporter Jack Cullen explored a 400-mi…

 Beginning on the Bettendorf and Moline shorelines, miniature cities made of platforms, cranes, portable toilets, shipping containers, cement trucks and workers press inward toward the channel.
 But they have to keep the passageway clear so boats and barges can use the river, too.